antoniofloresgil/kianRiscV/INSTALATION.md

-Below is a comprehensive guide in Markdown format for installing Apio on Ubuntu running under WSL2, configuring USB access, and running example projects.​

 # Complete Guide: Installing and Using Apio on Ubuntu (WSL2) with USB Access and Example Projects

 This guide covers the following steps: